ARTICLE I – Name

 Section 8.12.
 Special Events Committee (Non-Term) Members represent specific Regions in the state to promote special projects that are aligned to the State Conference, Coaching School or any other THSADA event.

 Section 9.01.
 Elections All regular elections shall be held in the Spring and approved by the Board.

 Section 9.03.
 Nominations from the Floor There will be no floor nominations for the election of the Vice-President.

 Section 9.05.
 New Officers All newly elected officers are to take office at the annual installation held at THSCA Coaching School.

 Section 9.06.
 Presidential Appointments The President shall appoint such committee chairpersons/members as are essential to sound functioning.
 The President may also appoint such Board of Directors vacancies as may occur with the approval of the Board of Directors.
 These appointees will serve only until the end of the THSADA year or until the end of the term as in the case of a Regional Director.

 Section 9.07.
 Transfer of Officers Transfer of officers and offices should be made as orderly as possible.
 Incoming officers should be advised of the current business of the office in writing, submitted with all records on Election Day.

 Section 10.01.
 Constitutional Purposes The constitution of the Texas High School Athletic Directors Association has been developed to best serve the purposes of this organization as outlined in Article III.

-Section 10.05 Emergency In the event of an emergency, the President may call a special meeting or may poll the membership by mail.
-The Board of Directors shall have the power to fill vacancies created on the Board or to take any necessary action in the interests of the association in accordance with the Constitution and By-Laws of the association.
+Section 10.02 Emergency In the event of an emergency, as determined by the President, the President has the authority to make decisions in the best interests of the Association.
+The President may call a special meeting or may poll the membership by mail.
+The Board of Directors shall have the power to fill vacancies or openings created on the Board or to take any necessary action in the interests of the association in accordance with the Constitution and By-Laws of the association.